aosabook/500lines/cluster/CHAPTER.rst

 If the acceptor has already made a promise for a larger ballot number, it includes that number in the ``Promise``, indicating that the proposer has been pre-empted.
 In this case, the ballot is over, but the proposer is free to try again in another ballot (and with a larger ballot number).

-When the proposer has heard back from a majority of the acceptors, it sends an ``Accept`` message, including the ballot number and value to all acceptors.
+When the proposer has heard back from a majority of the acceptors, it sends an ``Accept`` message, including the ballot number and value, to all acceptors.
 If the proposer did not receive any existing value from any acceptor, then it sends its own desired value.
 Otherwise, it sends the value from the highest-numbered promise.